ong8181/random-codes/09_RarefyCoverage/README.md

-# A convenient function to perform coverage-based rarefaction
+# A convenient function of coverage-based rarefaction and its visualization
 This is a convenient function to perform coverage-based rarefaction. `phyloseq` object can be easily rarefied based on a user-specified coverage by executing the following command.

 ```{r}